fp7mplane/protocol-ri/doc/protocol-spec.md

 - translating lower-level capabilities from subordinate components into higher-level (composed) capabilities, according to the application's semantics
 - translating higher-level specifications from subordinate components into lower-level (decomposed) specifications
-- relaying or aggregating results from
+- relaying or aggregating results from subordinate components to supervisor clients

-The workflows on each side of the supervisor are independent; indeed, the supervisor itself will generally respond to client-initiated exhanges, and An example combination of workflows at a supervisor is shown below:
+The workflows on each side of the supervisor are independent; indeed, the supervisor itself will generally respond to client-initiated exhanges, and use both component-initiated and supervisor-initiated exchanges with subordinate components.

+An example combination of workflows at a supervisor is shown below:

 ![Figure 6](./supervisor-example.png)